Olympics-Australia's softball squad arrives in Japan as Japan widens vaccine rollout | Sports-Games

 An online petition calling for the cancellation of the Tokyo Olympics has garnered around 414,000 signatures while a pro-Games petition has obtained about 93,300 signatures.
 The pro-Games campaign was begun a month ago by conservative commentator Tsuneyasu Takeda, son of former Japanese Olympic Committee head Tsunekazu Takeda.
 The senior Takeda resigned in 2019 after being placed under formal investigation by French proseuctors for alleged corruption in connection with Tokyo's successful Olympics bid.
 He has denied wrongdoing.

-(Additional reporting by Ju-min Park and Daniel Leussink; Writing by Kiyoshi Takenaka and Linda Sieg; Editing by Bill Berkrot, Peter Rutherford and Michael Perry)
+(Additional reporting by Ju-min Park, Daniel Leussink and Chang-Ran Kim; Writing by Kiyoshi Takenaka and Linda Sieg; Editing by Bill Berkrot, Peter Rutherford and Michael Perry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)